Computer Hardware, Electronics, Hardware, Monitor, Screen, Face, Head, Person

 • AI transformation and philosophy

-Much of Diplo’s work centers on governance of AI, internet, and overall tech developments.
-This group of AI assistants can help you engage with issues such as Global Digital Compact, World Summit of Information Society, and more.
+Much of Diplo’s work centres on the governance of AI, the internet, and overall tech developments.
+This group of AI assistants can help you engage with issues such as the Global Digital Compact, the World Summit of Information Society, and more.

 Governance and policy

 Diplo has been reporting from conferences and events by blending human expertise and AI analysis.
-Below is a list of events we reported from in 2024 in reverse chronological order.
-To explore detailed reports, simply click on session name.
+Below is a list of events we reported from 2024 in reverse chronological order.
+To explore detailed reports, click on the session title.

 19 December 2024 | New York